TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-availability-serviceavailability.md

 If multiple server host:port pairs or multiple (partition, replica) pairs are present across different error messages, this indicates a problem with the client machine with a high degree of confidence.

 If multiple client machines fail to connect to a single server, this may indicate a network or service issue.
+When filing a support ticket, include `StorePhysicalAddress`, `Request URI`, server host:port and the UTC time range of the issue in your request.

 ## **Recommended Documents**